-There are two kinds of passive activities-trade or business activities in which you do not materially participate during the tax year and rental activities.
-Material participation in a trade or business is discussed, later, under Activities That Are Not Passive Activities.
+There are two kinds of passive activities.

+- Trade or business activities in which you do not materially participate during the year. - Rental activities, even if you do materially participate in them, unless you are a real estate professional.

+Material participation in a trade or business is discussed later, under Activities That Are Not Passive Activities.